MCT-master/mct-master.github.io/_posts_draft/2019-02-11-Catch-the-sound–First week's-dive-into-web-audio-programming.md

 ## What's next?
-I hope to create something collaborativly in the group project!
+I hope to create something collaboratively in the group project and have the possibility to develope the project further.